midzer/beerbase/content/breweries/brouwerij-st-bernardus/pater-6.md

 srm: 0
 upc: 0
 ---
 This name became a reference.
-This beer is mostly pointed out with its product name: â€œa Paterkeâ€.
+This beer is mostly pointed out with its product name: â€œa Paterkeâ€�.

-This â€œPaterkeâ€ is a chestnut coloured dark beer with a high fermentation (6.7 alcohol content) and a full taste.
+This â€œPaterkeâ€� is a chestnut coloured dark beer with a high fermentation (6.7 alcohol content) and a full taste.